 Apply through the LSAC, which maintains an approved electronic-format application to Willamette's College of Law.
 See the LLM LSAC website for information about submitting electronic applications via CAS.

-Apply by submitting a paper application.
-The application is available as a fillable PDF: LLM Admission Application (PDF)
+Apply by submitting a paper application: LLM Admission Application (PDF)

 When to Apply